-UNEDUC UNEDUCATED TED
+UNEDUC UNEDUCATED EDUCATED

 Women Men Women Men

 Concrete nouns 2.0 1.7 1.6 1.4

 Abstract nouns 2.8 1.9 1.8 1.3

 Adjectives 2.2 1.7 1.7 1.2

 Verbs 2.4 2.0 1.9 1.3

-The table23 shows that uneducated people have longer reaction-times than educated ones.
+The table shows that uneducated people have longer reaction-times than educated ones.
 The longest time occurs for abstract ideas with uneducated women, whereas with educated men these words need an even shorter time than concrete ideas.
-It is striking that, in contrast to all other subjects, educated

-21 I have counted them in newspapers and in interview articles and have found approximately the same proportion.
+It is striking that, in contrast to all other subjects, educated men have the longest reaction-time in response to concrete ideas.
+This fact is significant in so far as it shows that the influence of the stimulus-word on the duration of the association does not consist merely of those elements just mentioned.
+If we compare the figures of this group with the values that Aschaffenburg has found with similar subjects, it appears that the figures found by using a stop-watch are similar to those obtained by labial key and chronoscope.